 Approved Courses From Other Institutions*

-If a student took a course at an institution that is not on the approved list but covered the U.S. Constitution, they may submit the course syllabus or course description from the university's catalog to their Office of Student Success advisor.
-The advisor will determine if the course meets the requirement.
+*If a student took a course at an institution that is not on the approved list but covered the U.S. Constitution, they may submit the course syllabus or course description from the university's catalog to the Office of Licensures and Credentialing (OLC) at firstname.lastname@example.org.
+It will then be determined if the course meets the requirement.

 Candidates who have earned a bachelor's degree from a California State University (CSU) have met the U.S. Constitution credential requirement.